EEOB-BioData/BCB546X-R/_episodes/02-r-language-basics.md

 ## R Packages

 It is possible to add functions to R by writing a package, or by obtaining a package written by someone else.
-As of this writing, there are over 7,000 packages available on CRAN (the comprehensive R archive network).
+There are over 7,000 packages available on CRAN (the comprehensive R archive network).
 R and RStudio have functionality for managing packages: